jmauerhan/mailer-demo/README.md

 ## Phase 1: Test-After Approach
 ### 1.1: Vendors
 We do some research and select an email transaction service, Mandrill.
 We also choose PHPUnit for testing.
-We create a composer.json and run composer install.
+We create a composer.json and run `composer install`.

 ######composer.json
 ```json